thatlarrypearson/LightroomClassicCatalogReader/README.md

 SQLite version 3.31.1 2020-01-27 19:55:54
 Enter ".help" for usage hints.
 Connected to a transient in-memory database.
-Use ".open FILENAME" to reopen on a persistent database. sqlite> .shell dir
+Use ".open FILENAME" to reopen a persistent database. sqlite> .shell dir
  Volume in drive L is WD-931GB
  Volume Serial Number is 46EE-388C